rikedyp/APLWorkshop/course/plan.md

 ## Reductions

+#### Note
+While all older writing uses the axis operator, modern APLers benefit from the rank operator.
+The rank operator can often produce exactly equivalent expressions as axis, and rank is more general in that it can apply to any function including user-defined functions.
+Therefore, I believe a modern introduction should only use the rank operator for these concepts.
+However, since the axis operator appears in existing code - and it is useful for some mental models of certain array operations - it might be prudent to include axis early on, and a comparison of the *axis vs. rank* models of arrays a bit later.

 #### Learning Objectives
 1. Understand that all arrays are described as a shape and a list of values
 1. Know how to use the shape and reshape functions `⍴`